The Chart for Livent Corporation (LTHM) Is Flashing Mixed Signals

 B. Riley Securities gave a rating of “Neutral” to LTHM, setting the target price at $19 in the report published on March 05th of the current year.

-Volatility was left at 7.98%, however, over the last 30 days, the volatility rate increased by 8.72%, as shares sank -13.46% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -24.78% lower at present.
+Volatility was left at 7.67%, however, over the last 30 days, the volatility rate increased by 8.54%, as shares surge +4.55% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -19.09% lower at present.

-During the last 5 trading sessions, LTHM fell by -3.76%, which changed the moving average for the period of 200-days by +119.61% in comparison to the 20-day moving average, which settled at $17.61.
-In addition, Livent Corporation saw -10.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LTHM rose by +2.34%, which changed the moving average for the period of 200-days by +124.42% in comparison to the 20-day moving average, which settled at $17.67.
+In addition, Livent Corporation saw -7.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading